Lauenburg/Lynx/README.md

 The `steps` section of the yaml config file lists the steps that should be executed.
 The steps are executed sequentially, thus, the order matters.
 Each step references a config that is defined in the `configs` section.

-The `configs` section specifies the scripts and the corresponding function arguments for each step.
-The `arguments` section of each step specifies key-value pairs that will be passed as arguments to the corresponding Python script that gets specified using the `script` keyword.
+The `configs` section specifies the scripts and the corresponding function arguments and options for each step.
+The `script` section of each step specifies the path to the Python script that should be executed.
+The `arguments` section of each step specifies key-value pairs that will be passed in the format of `--key value` to the corresponding Python script.
+The `options` section of each step specifies key-value pairs that will be passed in the format of `key=value` to the corresponding Python script.
 Script and file paths can be absolute or relative depending on where the scheduler is executed.

 The `cron` section specifies the cronjob schedule that can be used for running the pipeline regularly.
 However, the cronjob schedule is only used if the `non_interactive` flag is set to `True`.
 How to configure the schedule is specified on the [apscheduler.triggers.cron](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html#module-apscheduler.triggers.cron) homepage.
 If you do not run the scheduler in non-interactive mode, the cronjob schedule is ignored and can be omitted from the yaml config file.
 See the [Cron Scheduling Examples](#cron-scheduling-examples) section for more examples.